Gun violence

 Rates of gun-related homicide (red) and suicide (blue) in high-income OECD countries, 2010.
-Countries in graph are ordered by total death rates (homicide plus suicide plus other gun-related deaths).
+Countries in the graph are ordered by total death rates (homicide plus suicide plus other gun-related deaths).

 Gun-related violence is violence against a person committed with the use of a firearm to inflict a gunshot wound.
 Gun violence may or may not be considered criminal.
 Criminal violence includes homicide (except when and where ruled justifiable) and assault with a deadly weapon.
 Depending on the jurisdiction, suicide or attempted suicide may also be considered a crime.
-Non-criminal violence includes accidental or unintentional injury and death (except in cases of criminal negligence).
+Non-criminal violence includes accidental injury and death (except in cases of criminal negligence).
 Also generally included in gun violence statistics are military or para-military activities.

-According to GunPolicy.org, 75 percent of the world's 875 million guns are civilian controlled.
+According to GunPolicy.org, 75 percent of the world's 875 million guns are civilian-controlled.
 Roughly half of these guns (48 percent) are in the United States, which has the highest rate of gun ownership in the world.
 Globally, millions are wounded or killed by the use of guns.
-Assault by firearm resulted in 180,000 deaths in 2013, up from 128,000 deaths in 1990.
+Assault by firearm resulted in 340,000 deaths in 2025, up from 280,000 deaths in 2023.
 There were additionally 47,000 unintentional firearm-related deaths in 2013.

 Levels of gun-related violence vary greatly among geographical regions, countries, and even sub-nationally.
 Rates of violent deaths by firearm range from as low as 0.03 and 0.04 per 100,000 population in Singapore and Japan, to 59 and 67 per 100,000 in Honduras and Venezuela.
 The highest rates of violent deaths by firearm in the world occur in low-income South and Central American countries such as Honduras, Venezuela, Colombia, El Salvador, Guatemala, Brazil and Jamaica.

 The United States has the 11th highest rate of gun violence in the world and a gun homicide rate which is 25 times higher than the average respective rates of other high income nations.
 The United States has a total rate of firearms death which is many times higher than that of similarly developed nations with strict gun control laws, such as Japan, Australia, the United Kingdom, and South Korea.
 Nearly all studies have found a positive correlation between gun ownership and gun-related homicide and suicide rates.

 According to the United Nations, small arms account for roughly half of the weapons used to kill people, and more people die each year from gun-related violence than did in the atomic bombings of Hiroshima and Nagasaki combined.
 The global death toll from use of guns may be as high as 1,000 dead each day.